VCWVL/wede5020-poe-Istux/README.md

   - Added meta description/keywords to `about.html`.
   - Ensured descriptive alt text for images on products page.
   - Corrected `sitemap.xml` XML namespace and set `robots.txt` to reference `/sitemap.xml`.

+  How Part 3 Improves the Website from Part 2

+Part 2 primarily focused on structure, layout, and static content, ensuring that the website met design and usability standards.
+Part 3 builds upon that foundation by integrating advanced functionality, interactivity, and optimization features.

+Improvements Over Part 2:

+Interactivity Added:
+JavaScript introduces dynamic elements such as modals, accordions, and product search — creating a more engaging browsing experience.

+Form Validation Introduced:
+Contact and enquiry forms now include real-time validation with custom error messages, ensuring data accuracy and user feedback.

+SEO Optimization:
+Pages are now optimized with meta tags, headers, alt text, clean URLs, and internal linking — improving visibility on search engines.

+Performance and Accessibility:
+CSS and JS were optimized for faster loading, and ARIA labels were added to support assistive technologies.

+Mobile Optimization:
+Enhanced responsive design ensures consistent usability across devices, improving mobile user satisfaction.

+Dynamic Content Loading:
+Products and key sections now load dynamically, allowing easier updates and scalability for future expansion.

+Professional Standards:
+Addition of robots.txt, sitemap.xml, and social metadata elevates the project to professional web development standards.

 Changelog (Part 3)